🎙️

 ⚡ Actionable Takeaways

-• Ensure your new routine delivers a reward that is similar in nature or satisfaction to the reward of the old habit.
+• Ensure the new behavior you choose provides a reward that is similar in nature or satisfaction to the old habit's reward.

-• Consciously practice the new behavior in response to the old cue to begin overwriting the neural pathway.
+• Consistently practice the new behavior in response to the old cue to begin overwriting the existing neural pathway.

 ⏱ Timeline Breakdown